 Is Your Pension Fund Making Money Off the Backs of Family Farmers?

 Ask any family farmer and they will tell you that land is an increasingly valuable, scarce, and critical resource for their survival.
-Many people would also agree with our nation’s founders that widespread and equitable access to land not only provides economic security and food sovereignty, but also makes political democracy possible.
+Many people would also agree that equitable access to land not only provides economic security and food sovereignty, but also makes political democracy possible.